 - Use archived footage to commemorate business milestones and incorporate these into your public relations campaigns.

-As you can see, there are several ways to use these extra media elements gathered during your video shoot to boost your marketing efforts.
+As you can see, there are many ways to use these extra media elements gathered during your video shoot to boost your marketing efforts.

-Now, there are many good reasons to do this.
+Now, there are a lot good reasons to do this.

-According to Forbes, more than 90% of customers would like to see more video content from brands and businesses, and more than half of all consumers say watching a video makes them more likely to buy.
+According to Forbes, more than 90% of customers would like to see more video content from brands and businesses.
+More than half of all consumers say watching a video makes them more likely to buy.

 Now, the takeaways

 When considering how to promote your business in an ever-changing marketplace, video can be an incredibly powerful medium.

 With a little careful planning, you can utilize high-value media taken from a professional video shoot to create additional content to promote your business even further.